 Circuit Breaker Tax Deferment Program

 Applicants must apply each year.
-Only 25 people sought the deferment last year.

 Disabled Veteran Exclusion

 Qualifications: The applicant must be a veteran discharged under honorable conditions who has a total or permanent disability that is service-connected or their unmarried surviving spouse.
 There is no age or income limitation on this program.

 What it does: It excludes up to $45,000 of the appraised value of the home.